-Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 4 or MTH 125 or MTH 160, minimum grade "C"; MTH 125 or MTH 160, may enroll concurrently
+Academic Reading and Writing Levels of 6; Academic Math Level 4 or MTH 125 or MTH 160, minimum grade Level I Prerequisites: "C"; MTH 125 or MTH 160, may enroll concurrently

-This is an introductory course in accounting principles and theory with emphasis on the accounting cycle, recording and valuation of assets and current liabilities, financial reporting and an introduction to accounting systems and controls.
+In this introductory course, students learn accounting principles and theory with emphasis on the accounting cycle, recording and valuation of assets and current liabilities, financial reporting and an introduction to accounting systems and controls.
 Students will also perform financial analyses which will include assessing a company's ability to pay off its current liabilities.